jkbgbr/simplesi/README.md

 >>> print(a * 2)
 4.90 kN
 ```
-Multiplication with a `Physical` object returns a new `Physical` object with the dimensions of the two multiplied together.
+Multiplication with a `Physical` object returns a new `Physical` object with the dimensions of the two added.
-If the return value is not defined, a ValueError is raised.
+If the return value is not defined, a `Physical` is still returned.
+If the multiplication yields a dimensionsless value, a float is returned.

 ```python
 >>> a = 2.45 * si.kN